Business Improvement Districts

 Planning & Development provides support and information to the four Business Improvement Districts (BIDS) in Saskatoon - Downtown, Riversdale, Broadway and Sutherland.
 Information and some back ground research is also provided to community groups which are considering forming a BID.

-The Urban Design team seeks to improve the design and functionality of public places in key commercial districts with Streetscape Improvement Projects.
-Typical improvements include corner bulbs and extended bus bulbs, sidewalk remediation with amenity strip, street trees, sidewalk lighting, street furniture, public art and special place-making features.
+The Urban Design team strives to bring forth a place’s unique identity and build a city that is healthy, inclusive and distinct.
+Streetscape development projects are complex and require the collaboration and cooperation of numerous work groups across the Corporation and numerous stakeholder and community groups in the city to be completed successfully.
+The aim is to transform public places in key commercial districts by accentuating Saskatoon’s distinct identity and by bringing out the area’s sense of place.
+Streetscape improvements include corner bulbs and extended bus bulbs, sidewalk remediation with amenity strip, street trees, sidewalk lighting, street furniture, public art and special place-making features.

-The purpose of the proposed streetscape improvement project is to continue enhancement and rejuvenation of the vibrant Riversdale Business Improvement District as recommended in the City's 20th Street Streetscape Master Plan.
-Through the creation of street corner bulbs, a paved amenity strip, street trees and new sidewalk furniture, the unique character and diverse cultures of the area will be celebrated in this project.
+The streetscape improvement project is to continue enhancement and rejuvenation of the vibrant Riversdale Business Improvement District as recommended in the City's 20th Street Streetscape Master Plan.
+Through the creation of street corner bulbs, a paved amenity strip, street trees, new sidewalk furniture, and unique features, the character and diverse cultures of the area will be celebrated in this project.
 City Council approved the 20th Street West Streetscape Concept Plan from Avenue E to Avenue H at its meeting January 21st, 2013.
 Construction of the first block from Avenue E to Avenue F started in 2013.

 3rd Avenue Streetscape Improvements

-This project involves streetscaping from 19th Street to 23rd Street, including sidewalk remediation, the installation of street trees, irrigation, and street furniture, and coordination with Saskatoon Light and Power for overhead line removal.
-3rd Avenue is a key street in the Partnership BID area and has been identified in the Downtown Plan as a streetscaping priority.
+The streetscaping, from 19th Street to 23rd Street, includes sidewalk remediation, the installation of street trees, irrigation, and street furniture, and coordination with Saskatoon Light and Power for overhead line removal.
+3rd Avenue is a key street in the Downtown BID area.

 The first phases from 19th Street to 22nd Street are substantially complete.
 Remaining work will be done in coordination with other construction work in the area.